JAhimaz/Nightfall-text-based-game/README.md

 - 15% New Settlers join your settlement!
 - 0.1% Nuclear Bomb.

-~~Scavenging:~~
+Scavenging:
-~~- The player is able to send out scavengers as long as he has the required amount of settlers (min.
-2 in settlement at any given time).~~
+- The player is able to send out scavengers as long as he has the required amount of settlers (min.
+2 in settlement at any given time).
-~~- Scavengers take a random amount of days (1-5) out in the wasteland and come back with food, water, metal, wood.~~
+- Scavengers take a random amount of days (1-5) out in the wasteland and come back with food, water, metal, wood.

 Settler System:
 - Giving each individual settler their own stats/gender/name and perks.